MichaelSchneeberger/sosopt/README.md

 - `constraints`: SOS and equality constraints
 - `solver`: SDP solver selection (*CVXOPT* or *MOSEK*)

-Compared to other SOS libraries, **SOSOpt** defines standalone constraints, not requiring a link to a concrete SOS problem.
-In *SOSTOOLS*, a `Program` object is used to define the SOS constraint `sosineq(Program, r);`.
-In *SumOfSqaures.jl*, a `model` object is used to define the SOS constraint `@constraint(model, r >= 0)`.
-The `context` object takes a comparable role of such an object as a container of shared data.
-However, in \textit{SOSOpt}, the usage of an SOS constraint returned by the function `sosopt.sos_constraint` is not restricted to a single SOS program, making this approach more modular when working with different SOS problems.

 ``` python
 problem = sosopt.sos_problem(
     lin_cost=Q.trace(),